THIS IS A GREAT PLACE TO GROW.

 The Executive Director (ED) oversees all operations and programs of City West Childcare and Community Support Society; including child care services, family resource programming, and all business operations.
 One of the main goals for the ED is to lead a team that carries out the society’s mission, vision, and operational strategic goals through their day to day work.
 The ED implements and ensures compliance with: the Municipal legislation (Child Care Licensing Act, and Child Care Licensing Regulation), policies and procedures of the society, and re-accreditation process (Alberta Association for the Accreditation of Early Learning and Care Services).

-The Assistant Director (AD) reports to the Executive Director (ED).
-The AD position will primarily assist and support the ED with the overall program management at City West which promotes the guiding and instructing of children, from infancy to preschool age, in a variety of educational subjects and life skills while nurturing developmental and cognitive skills.
-The AD assumes ED's responsibilities in the Director's absence and assists in providing leadership to staff and families of City West and manage the efficiency and effectiveness of the daily operations of the organization.
+The Program Director (PD) reports to the Executive Director (ED).
+The PD position will primarily work with the ED regarding the overall program management at City West which promotes the guiding and instructing of children, from infancy to preschool age, in a variety of educational subjects and life skills while nurturing developmental and cognitive skills.
+The PD assumes ED's responsibilities in the Director's absence and assists in providing leadership to staff and families of City West and manage the efficiency and effectiveness of the daily operations of the organization.

 An Early Childhood Educator (ECE) provides programming within a learn-through-play environment that meets children’s physical, social, emotional and intellectual needs, while also fostering positive growth and development of the individual child in a group setting.
 In addition, the ECE fosters cooperative social behaviour through games and group activities to assist children in forming satisfying relationships with other children and adults.
 She/he instructs children in practices of personal cleanliness and self-care and discusses concerns and progress with parents to ensure communication about children's development.